NVISO-ARES/SharPersist/README.md

 * <b>-t </b> - persistence technique
 * <b>-c </b> - command to execute
 * <b>-a </b> - arguments to command to execute (if applicable)
+* <b>-w </b> - working directory for the command to execute in (note: only implemented for -t schtask -m add).
+Useful for DLL Sideloading (AppDomain manager sideloading, ClickOnce deployments)
 * <b>-f </b> - the file to create/modify
 * <b>-k </b> - registry key to create/modify
 * <b>-v </b> - registry value to create/modify